 How do I control the location?

-In the RPM user interface, go to Configure / General Settings
+In the user interface, choose General Settings from the Configure menu.

 You’ll see the General Settings dialog: